I love Bolton Abbey. Everyone loves Bolton Abbey. It’s one of those special places that has the power to take you back to your childhood.

 The stepping stones at Bolton Abbey

 When I was little, with legs no bigger or stronger than two twigs, I’d step across the river with great trepidation and excitement.
-Arms flung out for balance, eyes fixed on the step in front, and breath held tight with concentration.
-If I reached the other side of the banking, unscathed and dry, it felt like it was the biggest accomplishment my 5-year old self could ever wish for.
+It could have been wider than the River Nile for all I knew.
+Arms flung out for balance, eyes fixed on the stepping stone in front.
+Breath held tight with sharp concentration.

 A family trip to Bolton Abbey

 We were very lucky with the weather so we decided to take Sarah to our beloved Bolton Abbey.
-It’s beautiful, and one of those places where we like to take guests who come to visit.
-We always hope that visitors will love it as much as we do, and without fail, they do,
+It’s beautiful, and one of the places where we like to take guests who come to visit.
+Another place is the medieval city of York.

-Set among beautiful nature
+Surrounded beautiful nature

 Bolton Abbey is an estate located in North Yorkshire and makes up part of the Yorkshire Dales, one of the most picturesque countryside settings that England has to offer.

 It is made up of walking trails, old ruins of a monastery, rivers, woodlands and wildlife.
 One of the quirky things about Bolton Abbey is that you’ll find lots of cows, not only in the fields, but on the small beach and in the river!
-Essentially, the whole area is area is a stomping ground for sheep and cows.
+Essentially, the whole area is a stomping ground for sheep and cows.

 When the sun comes out in England, we Brits like to bring out the BBQ and things are no different at Bolton Abbey.
 If you don’t have a BBQ then I would definitely recommend bringing a picnic.
 If you haven’t prepared a picnic, worry not, you can always pop into the Cavendish Pavillion Café for a quick fix.